HOME

 Assembling a Model T Wheel

 For early (wood-felloe) wheels, I leave the work to a professional wheelwright who has the expertise and the equipment to do it right.
-But steel-felloe demounasble wheels are a good do-it-yourself project.
+But steel-felloe demountable wheels are a good do-it-yourself project.
 John Regan has designed a press easily made at home to handle the job.
-Plans for it are here.
+Plans for it are here, along with a later version of this page.

 Several years ago I used the Regan press to assemble a pair of rear wheels, and had no trouble.
 John did point out one thing I was doing wrong in this picture.
 The felloe should be free to center itself, so I should not have bolted it to the press.
 Fortunately it was well centered and the bolts were not a problem, but since he mentioned that I don't use them.